Genes: APP, PSEN1

 Genetic Background: Originally generated on FVB/N background; available at reMYND as C57BL/6xFVB/N

 Soluble, oligomeric Aβ at two months which increases with age.
-Amyloid plaques at 6-9 months, which is earlier than APP(V717I) single transgenics.
+Amyloid plaques at six to nine months, which is earlier than APP(V717I) single transgenics.
 Plaques start in the subiculum and spread to the frontal cortex.
 Amyloid-associated inflammation.
 CAA pathology at eight months; microbleeds at 12-15 months.
 Dystropic neurites containing hyperphosphorylated tau, but no tangle pathology.

-From the age of five months spatial and non-spatial orientation and memory deficits by Morris Water Maze.
+From the age of five months spatial and non-spatial orientation and memory deficits by Morris Water Maze are observed.
 Impaired associative learning, hyperactivity, anxiety, and aggression.

 When visualized, these models will distributed over a 18 month timeline demarcated at the following intervals: 1mo, 3mo, 6mo, 9mo, 12mo, 15mo, 18mo+.